RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/intro/intro.md

 ### Objectives

--	Learn how to deploy MySQL Database Service (MDS) DB System with HeatWave.
+- Learn how to deploy MySQL Database Service (MDS) with HeatWave.
--	Learn how to enable a HeatWave cluster to MDS DB System.
+- Learn how to enable a HeatWave cluster to MySQL Database Service.
--	Learn how to import data into MDS from an external data source.
+- Learn how to import data into MySQL Database Service from an external data source.
 - Understand how tables are loaded to HeatWave.
--	Learn how to run queries on MDS leveraging or not HeatWave.
+- Learn how to run queries on MySQL Database Service leveraging or not HeatWave.
--   Create your own Analytics dashboards on your MDS SB System.
+- Create your own Analytics dashboards on your MySQL Database Service.

 ### Prerequisites